Social Networking and Children

-Social Networking Sites play an important role in the lives of many young people.
-Over 60% of 13-17 year olds have at least one profile on a social networking site, many spending more than 2 hours per day on social networking sites.
+Social networking sites play an important role in the lives of many young people.
+Over 60% of 13-17 year olds have at least one profile on a social networking site, many spending more than two hours per day on social networking sites.

-Social networking sites can present opportunities to youth who participate with them but like any activity there are also associated risks and it is important for parents to help their children use these sites wisely.
+Social networking sites can present opportunities to youth who participate with them, but like any activity there are also associated risks.
+It is important for parents to help their children use these sites wisely.

 Some potential benefits are:

 - Staying connected to friends and family, especially those who live in other countries

 - Developing new social contacts with peers with similar interests

 - Sharing content of self-expression such as art work, music, and political views

 Online social networking can involve new risks such as: